How do we grow in godly character? The parable of the Good Samaritan forces us to recognize the power of context as we face tests of character.

-Changing the context
+Changing the context by pursuing godly character

 It’s not easy.
 It’s not supposed to be easy.
 We’re talking about an uphill battle against yourself and the world around you.
 It’s going to require enduring hardship, making sacrifices and wrestling with instinct.
 It’s going to be extremely difficult, but it’s worth it for the payout.